rjak-Reggie/Quiz1/README.md

 When prompted:

--Enter a subject name.
+- Enter a subject name.

--Enter the number of questions you want to generate.
+- Enter the number of questions you want to generate.

 The program will:

--Use Gemini to create the requested number of single-word-answer questions about your chosen topic.
+- Use Gemini to create the requested number of single-word-answer questions about your chosen topic.

--Save the questions and answers to a file named myquestion.txt.
+- Save the questions and answers to a file named myquestion.txt.

--Load the questions and start the quiz session.
+- Load the questions and start the quiz session.

-Display whether each answer is correct or incorrect.
+- Display whether each answer is correct or incorrect.

-Show your final score and percentage when all questions are complete.
+- Show your final score and percentage when all questions are complete.